rajma996/bash_shell/README.md

-Has a miniature version of bash shell written in C.
+Has a C program to replicate bash shell.

 compile and run file shell.c to use the shell.